Observed and Monitored Catch Tables

 Halibut that are incidentally caught in federally managed groundfish trawl, hook-and-line, jig, and pot fisheries are required by regulations to be discarded, (unless participating in IFQ or CDQ halibut), regardless of whether the fish is living or dead.
 Halibut prohibited species catch is tracked in the groundfish fisheries against prohibited species catch (PSC) limits.
 PSC limits are applied to specific target fisheries, gear types, seasons, and management programs.

 To increase the survival of incidentally caught halibut that are released, regulations require that halibut be returned to the sea following careful release methods.
-However, despite careful handling, some fish die from being caught and handled and the probability of morality depends on the target fishery and gear.
+However, despite careful handling, some fish die from being caught and handled and the probability of mortality depends on the target fishery and gear.
 For example, there is higher survival of discarded halibut caught with longline gear then that caught with trawl gear.
 The North Pacific Fishery Management Council uses condition data (injury and viability assessments) collected by observers to generate halibut discard mortality rates (DMRs) in Alaskan groundfish fisheries.
 Halibut mortalities, the product of DMR and PSC, accumulate over the course of the season, and once the specified limit is reached for a given PSC limit, that fishery must be closed.
 For the in-season application of DMRs by management, DMRs are specified based on projections from historical DMR estimates.
 The International Pacific Halibut Commission (IPHC) also uses DMRs in halibut stock assessments, however they apply annual estimates of DMRs to account for past discard mortality.
 A DMR of 0.16 is used to estimate halibut discard mortality in the halibut fishery.

 DMRs are not applied to raw observer data prior to expansion to the entire fishery, with the exception of halibut discarded under Exempted Fishing Permits (BSAI or GOA non-pollock trawl catcher-processors, 2015-2018) and the regulated deck sorting program (2019 onward), allowing for sorting of halibut from the catch on-deck and prior to the catch being processed.
 Therefore, in order to present observed and unobserved catch, the data in these tables are presented without DMRs.
 As such, these data represent total halibut - not total mortality; it is important to recognize that not all of the halibut that were discarded would have died.